What matters most when selecting a software partner?

 - The right strategic software partner for your business needs to excel technically, but they must also complement the ways you work and have an intense desire to see you succeed.

 - It’s called a partnership for a reason: you and your software partner will be working together, sometimes daily and sometimes infrequently.
-Prioritize selecting with a partner that will be predictable and easy to work with.
+Prioritize selecting a partner that will be predictable and easy to work with.

 - Technical capabilities, experience and skills are critical.
 It’s important to find a partner who can satisfy your company’s particular requirements.